 01 of 04

-Piloncillo is a raw form of pure cane sugar that has not been processed.
-Because it has not been processed, it has a golden brown color and a delicious rich flavor similar to molasses, although it does not have any molasses in it.
-Unlike brown sugar which sometimes is made by coating refined white sugar with molasses, Piloncillo is pure sugar with no additives.
-You can use Piloncillo anywhere you would use other sweeteners.
+Piloncillo, whose name means "pylon" for its conical shape, is a raw form of pure cane sugar that has not been processed.
+Because it has not been processed, it has a golden brown color and a deliciously rich flavor similar to molasses, although it does not have any molasses in it.

-Piloncillo is sold by the ounce in a cone shape.
-You can find small 2 oz... cones all the way up to large 8 ounce cones.
-Piloncillo is sometimes listed in a recipe in pounds, as in "1 pound of Piloncillo" which sounds like a lot, but it is just 2 of the 8 oz. cones.
+Piloncillo is sold by... the ounce in a cone shape in blanco (light) and oscura (dark).
+You can find small 2-ounce cones all the way up to large 8-ounce cones.
+Piloncillo is sometimes listed in a recipe in pounds, as in "1 pound of piloncillo" which sounds like a lot, but it is just 2 of the 8-ounce cones.

 02 of 04